ubernostrum/django-registration/docs/quickstart.rst

 being used.
 This template has the following context:

 `activation_key`
-    The activation key for the new account.
+    The activation key for the new account, as a string.

 `expiration_days`
-    The number of days remaining during which the account may be activated.
+    The number of days remaining during which the account may be activated, as an integer.

 `request`
     The :class:`~django.http.HttpRequest` object representing the
     request in which the user registered.

 `scheme`
-    The protocol scheme used during registration; will be either `'http'` or `'https'`.
+    The protocol scheme used during registration, as a string; will be either `'http'` or `'https'`.

 `site`
     An object representing the site on which the user registered;